jasonadkison/aws-terraform-ansible-rails/README.md

 Aside from creating resources, `terraform apply` does the following:

-- uses user data to install python on the instance
+- uses user-data to bootstrap the instance (ansible requires python to be installed)
-- creates the ansible inventory file using the new instance's IP address
+- creates the ansible inventory file automatically using the new instance's public IP address